OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 If you wish your item to be stay disabled until checkpoint first activation, add `KeepDisabled` parameter to the object (no value needed)

+### CTF

+To implement CTF:

+1. You just have to place `flag` hotspot (remember to set `teamId` accordingly).
+2. Additionally, you can place some `flagReturn` hotspots, connect those `flagReturn` to `flag` hotspots, for a quicker way to return flags for defenders.
+3. 👻 Setup level json parameters to your liking

 ### Coop

-You dont need to do anything in particular, as long as you use default `aschar.as`, and dont change the parameters of the character.
+You dont need to do anything in particular, as long as you use default `aschar.as`.

 #### Custom levels support
 👻(not tested)